AdobeDocs/workfront.en/help/quicksilver/review-and-approve-work/proofing/proofing-overview/supported-proofing-file-types.md

 >[!NOTE]
 >
->Larger files take more time to upload, and if your connection is not stable, the action may be terminated/broken.
+>Larger files take more time to upload, and if your connection is not stable, the action may be terminated or broken.

 ## Static files